Shreyas-011/Password-Generator-/README.md

 # Password-Generator-

-A Java Swing GUI application to generate meaningful yet secure passwords using random words, numbers, and symbols.
+A Java application to generate easy-to-remember yet secure passwords.
-Customizable options let you choose the password length and character types — so you get memorable but strong passwords every time.

-## Features

-Set Password Length — default 14 characters

-Uppercase / Lowercase letters toggle

-Include Numbers toggle

-Include Symbols toggle

-Copy to Clipboard with one click

-User-friendly GUI built with Java Swing

-##  Technologies Used

-Java Swing (for GUI)

-SecureRandom (for cryptographically strong randomness)

-Java AWT (clipboard functionality)
+You can customize the length and choose whether to include uppercase letters, lowercase letters, numbers, and symbols.

+# How to Use

+Enter the desired password length.

+Select which character types to include.

+Click "Generate Password" to create one.

+Click "Copy to Clipboard" to use it instantly.